 The Development Planning Unit conducts world-leading research and postgraduate teaching that helps to build the capacity of national governments, local authorities, NGOs, aid agencies and businesses working towards socially just and sustainable development in the global south.

 We are part of The Bartlett: UCL's global faculty of the built environment.

 Étienne von Bertrab joined the Development Planning Unit (DPU) as a lecturer in 2011.
-He is lead tutor of two modules based in the MSc in Environment and Sustainable Development (ESD): Sustainable Infrastructure and Services in Development, and Urban Water and Sanitation, Planning and Politics.
+He is tutor of two modules based in the MSc in Environment and Sustainable Development (ESD): Sustainable Infrastructure and Services in Development, and Urban Water and Sanitation, Planning and Politics.

 He is also a consultant in the areas of citizenship and entrepreneurship for the empowerment of marginalised groups.

 Étienne writes regularly in the magazines Desmesura and MAGIS, the latter from ITESO University in Guadalajara, on topics related to sustainability transitions and democracy.

 Production and disruption of ‘risk traps’ in Lima, Peru, under the project cLIMA sin Riesgo.

 Civil society and paradigm change in water governance and defence of the territory in Mexico.

 Land, democracy and justice in the context of an energy transition: the case of Southern Mexico.